 Beer – 12 pack bottles

 Mimosa – 4 bottles champagne, 1 jug orange juice

 I tried making floral ice cubes but they didn’t turn out very well.
 I think my ice cube trays were too small and shallow, so when I took the cubes out of the tray, they melted quickly.

 The way you arrange your food plays into the decor and also sets the tone for the party.
-For example, we had custom food tent labels and served the food in a decorative way in platters and stands we already had.
+For example, we had custom food tent labels (Similar Labels) and served the food in a decorative way in platters and stands we already had.
 The food tents are an instant download that you print from your computer.
 I used heavyweight white paper and then a paper trimmer to get a straight cut.
 You will be so surprised how often you use this genius contraption if you have one!

 Varying the height at which you display and serve things creates more visual interest at the table.
 We covered our wooden dining table and another plastic kids’ table with Pink Tablecloths.
 The kids table had cute Faux Grass Placemats & acrylic plates with pink and gold Happy Birthday Napkins.

 It’s a good idea to start setting your table in advance if you can so you can see how things will fit on your table and if you are in need of any additional serving platters or servers.
 I always lay everything out with post-it notes for where everything will go.

 Our initial inspiration for the garden party were these large scale gorgeous paper flowers.
 They were an investment so if you have the time and talent to do them on your own, that would be awesome.
 They definitely say “garden party” and are such a pretty decoration.